About

 A. 8.1 What information is encrypted?

-When data encryption security is active on a slave then all input data (keyboard and mouse) and all clipboard data is encrypted across the network between the master and slave.
+When data encryption security is active on a system then all input data (keyboard and mouse) and all clipboard data is encrypted across the network to and from it.

 Return to top